vignettes/technicalities.Rmd

 added to distributions

-in the fifth position (i.e.
+in fifth position (i.e.

 between the coordinates and the climate variables) if one wants to weigh